nixworks/public/news/2015/07/12/index.md

 ##### 2015 Sousse attacks
 ### [Tunisia arrests 127 people suspected of being members of terrorist groups following last month's attack. ](/news/2015/07/12/tunisia-arrests-127-people-suspected-of-being-members-of-terrorist-groups-following-last-month-s-attack.md)
-_Context: Tunisia, 2015 Sousse attacks_
+_Context: 2015 Sousse attacks, Tunisia_

 ##### War in Afghanistan (2015-present)
 ### [A suicide car bomb kills 25 people and wounds 10 in southeastern Afghanistan close to a U.S. base. ](/news/2015/07/12/a-suicide-car-bomb-kills-25-people-and-wounds-10-in-southeastern-afghanistan-close-to-a-u-s-base.md)
-_Context: car bomb, United States, War in Afghanistan (2015-present), Afghanistan_
+_Context: car bomb, Afghanistan, War in Afghanistan (2015-present), United States_

 ##### Colombian conflict (1964-present)
 ### [The Government of Colombia and FARC announce plans to negotiate a ceasefire to end the fifty year old dispute. ](/news/2015/07/12/the-government-of-colombia-and-farc-announce-plans-to-negotiate-a-ceasefire-to-end-the-fifty-year-old-dispute.md)
-_Context: FARC, Colombian conflict (1964-present), government_
+_Context: government, Colombian conflict (1964-present), FARC_

 ##### Greek government debt crisis
 ### [A European Union leaders' summit to discuss the Greek debt crisis is cancelled due to failure of finance ministers to agree on Greek proposals.
 However, Eurozone leaders do meet, with discussions continuing into the night. ](/news/2015/07/12/a-european-union-leaders-summit-to-discuss-the-greek-debt-crisis-is-cancelled-due-to-failure-of-finance-ministers-to-agree-on-greek-proposa.md)